ShauryaI/AIML-intern-task-4-feature-encoding-and-scaling/README.md

 # AIML-intern-task-4-feature-encoding-and-scaling-tools
-This is all about feature engineering
+This is all about feature engineering basics

 ## Dataset ##
 Adult Income Dataset: adult.csv